sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 1. Find installer zip in the github releases page
 2. Unzip the 7z arhive (7-zip.org | or use winrar if ur a closed source cunt)
 3. Run the .cmd/.bat file!
-4. Should be all good to go!
+4. Should be all good to go!\

+Notes:
+May take one minute from install to actually update the fflag list due to fflag list being updated automatically every minute Wont overwrite current fflag list if one is present, updates when no fflag file is found...
+Offline list is entirely unmaintained

 --Old versions--